This post may contain affiliate links and I may earn a commission from qualifying purchases. Please read my disclosure policy.

-With a cost of nearly $195 at the time of writing, this machine is the second most expensive.
+With a budget friendly cost at the time of writing, this machine is the second most expensive.
 It certainly has a cool “industrial” look, but the construction quality leaves a bit to be desired.
 The metal body is thinner than one would expect, certainly less sturdy than the Panasonic.
 The door and hinges are only a little fragile, which raises concerns about the service life of this machine during intensive use.

 If counter space is a problem, you should look for other models.
 Like Zojirushi, the Cuisinart is a beast machine in its class, but not as heavy as our first choice.

 The nail in the coffin is its noise level, just above that of the Panasonic which sounds like it’s broken during work.
 Even with its beautiful appearance, we would have difficulty to justify the shelling out money for this machine.